-[x] Yes.
-If yes, identify the populations prioritized and describe how the Lead Agency prioritizes services: The priorities groups established under the Basic Sliding Fee child care program are as follows.
-First priority is for families who do not have a high school diploma or General Equivalency Diploma or who need remedial or basic skill courses to pursue employment or education leading to employment.
-Within first priority, priority is given to minor parents, then parents under 21 years old and then other parents.
-Second priority is for families in which one parent is a veteran.
-Third priority is for all other non-TANF families who do not meet the specifications of other priorities.
+Agency pi Sliding Fe not have remedial employma under 21 rioritizes servi e child care pi a high school or basic skill c ent.
+Within fir years old and ices: The prior rogram are as diploma or Ge ourses to purs st priority, pri then other po eneral Equival sue employme iority is given i arents.
+Second stablished und priority is for ency Diploma ent or educati to minor pare I priority is for der the Basic families who do or who need Doe es the Lead Ag ency define a ny other prior ity groups? nt on meet the specifications of other priorities.
 Counties can choose to prioritize families within the third priority in their county or tribe's biennial Child Care Fund Plan.
 Fourth priority is for families who move from one county to another and are eligible for Portability Pool.
 Fifth priority is for families who previously received TANF and have completed their transition year (the first year after their TANF case closed).